ppouliot/faas_functions/README.md

 # OpenFAAS Functions

-This is a bunch of serverless OpenFAAS Function.
+This is a bunch of serverless OpenFAAS Functions.

 * [ipmitool](docs/ipmitool.md)
 * ipmi_one_time_pxe